Snowflake-Labs/sfquickstarts/site/sfguides/src/transform_your_data_with_coalesce/transform_your_data_with_coalesce.md

 When you first sign in and choose your **Workspace** you'll be presented with the **Build** interface.
 This is where you'll spend most of your time creating nodes, building a graph with them, and transforming your data.
 The other interface is the **Deploy** interface, which will be used to push your pipeline to other environments (QA, Production, etc.), including your graph and other metadata.

+> aside positive
+>
-Positive : Note that on a brand new account, the **Problem Scanner** will show a few action items.
+> Note that on a brand new account, the **Problem Scanner** will show a few action items.
 You can disregard those as most will be resolved by the end of this guide.

 ![Problem Scanner](assets/problem_scanner.png)
 <!-- TODO Will update this once we release 4.1 -->